mihayumi/log-work-jira-platformsenior-with-tmetric/README.md

-# Log work JIRA plataform senior with tmetric
+# Log work JIRA with tmetric and punch the clock on Plataform Senior

 > Record your working hours at JIRA without a headache.